HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/c_kubesupportstatement.md

 |CF202| Kubernetes 1.21<br/>Kubernetes 1.20<br/>Kubernetes 1.19 <br/>|
 |CF201| Kubernetes 1.21<br/>Kubernetes 1.20<br/>Kubernetes 1.19 <br/>|

-!!! attention "__*__ CF203 conditional support statement"
+!!! attention "__*__ CF203 limited support statement"
     Starting with CF203 HCL DX supports Kubernetes 1.22 for purely HAProxy based deployments.
-    If you are still running HCL DX's Ambassador, then HCL DX can't be run on Kubernetes 1.22.
+    If you are still running HCL DX's Ambassador, then HCL DX can only run't be run on Kubernetes 1.22 or above.